-Day 1: Welcome to WI's beautiful base camp at Little Sand Bay.
+Day 1: Welcome to Wilderness Inquiry's beautiful base camp at Little Sand Bay.

 In the afternoon meet at our beautiful base camp at Little Sand Bay.
-Share introductions, review personal gear, participate in a sea kayaking orientation, and get to know your trip mates.
+Review personal gear, participate in a sea kayaking orientation, and get to know your trip mates.
 Learn about the Lake Superior "Cedar - Hemlock" forest unique to this area, and take a hike to School Bus Rock, a huge boulder deposited by the glaciers 10,000 years ago.
-Spend the evening at camp roasting marshmallows over the fire with your new friends.
+Spend the evening at camp roasting marshmallows over the fire.

 Day 2: Explore the Mawikwe Bay Sea Caves by day and enjoy a campfire by night.